faustomorales/keras-ocr/docs/examples/end_to_end_training.rst

 - Save the best weights.
 - For each epoch, iterate over all backgrounds one time.

-The `detector` object has a `get_batch_generator` method which converts the `image_generator` (which returns images and associated annotations) into a `batch_generator` that returns `X, y` pairs for training with `fit_generator`.
+The :code:`detector` object has a :code:`get_batch_generator` method which converts the :code:`image_generator` (which returns images and associated annotations) into a :code:`batch_generator` that returns :code:`X, y` pairs for training with :code:`fit_generator`.

 If training on Colab and it assigns you a K80, you can only use batch size 1.
 But if you get a T4 or P100, you can use larger batch sizes.

 .. code-block:: python